disaster-recovery-plan-cheat-sheet-IT-cybersecurity-Kotori-technologies-MSP-SMB

 Back-Ups

-You can choose to back up directly to the cloud.
+Back up directly to the cloud.
 Small business IT support services are available to help you decide on the best backup solution based on the data that you are working with.
-It can be automated, too, so you don’t have to remember to back up everything manually.
+It can be automated, too, so you don't have to remember to back up everything manually.

 This way, if you do experience a disaster, you can rely on IT companies instead of an employee to handle the data recovery.